-An operator function in Kotlin is a function declared with the operator modifier that provides a custom implementation for a predefined language operator.
+operator modifier that provides a custom implementation for a predefined language operator.
 This mechanism, known as operator overloading, allows instances of user-defined types to be manipulated using standard symbolic operators (such as +, ==, >, or []) by mapping those symbols to specific, statically resolved function calls.

 Syntax

-An operator function is defined using the operator keyword, followed by a strictly predefined function name that corresponds to the target operator.
+An operator function is defined using theoperator keyword, followed by a strictly predefined function name that corresponds to the target operator.

 Core Mechanics

 Kotlin does not allow the creation of custom operator symbols.
 Instead, it relies on a desugaring process during compilation.
 When the compiler encounters a supported operator, it translates the symbolic expression into a standard method invocation targeting the corresponding operator function.
+For example, the binary expressiona + b is translated by the compiler into a.plus(b).

 Rules and Constraints